siglearn/siglearn.github.io/README.md

-**To better support HCI in learning and educational contexts, we are hosting a special interest group (SIG) for CHI 2019**.
+A CHI 2019 special interest group (SIG) to support HCI in learning and educational contexts.

 This SIG will bring together researchers, educators, and practitioners with three goals in mind:
 1. Discussing more inclusive cross-disciplinary perspectives on learning.